Relevant Products: Signature Manager Outlook Edition

-To access the Policy Tester, open the Exclaimer console and select the Policy Tester branch in the navigation tree.
-Then, specify the user you want to perform the test as, and click the Run Test button to see which policies are applied, and why:
+- Specify the user you want to perform the test as then click Run Test to see which policies are applied and why:

 The Exclaimer event log

-If the Policy Tester shows that a user should have a policy applied but no signature is deployed to Microsoft Outlook on that user’s computer, use the Exclaimer event log to confirm that the signature for the user has been deployed to the signature deployment share successfully.
+If the Policy Tester shows that a user should have a policy applied but no signature is deployed to Microsoft Outlook on that user’s computer, use the Exclaimer Event Log to confirm that the signature for the user has been deployed to the signature deployment share successfully.

-To access the Exclaimer Event Log, open the Exclaimer console and click the Status link in the Actions pane:
+- Open the Exclaimer console then click the Status link in the Actions pane:

-The Windows Event Viewer is displayed, with the Exclaimer branch selected:
+- The Windows Event Viewer is displayed, with the Exclaimer branch selected:

-Here, an event is logged for each user specified in the signature policy conditions.
+Here an event is logged for each user specified in the signature policy conditions.
 The event will detail which signature policies apply for the user, whether the signature was deployed successfully, or if an error occurred processing the user’s signature.

-In order for users to retrieve signatures from the signature deployment share for use (in Microsoft Outlook) on their computer, the user must run ExSync.exe.
+For users to retrieve signatures from the signature deployment share for use (in Microsoft Outlook) on their computer, the user must run ExSync.exe.

 - Select the Signature Creation tab for the appropriate Signature Deployment Policy and check the Create the signature in this network share field at the bottom of the window:

 Typically, ExSync.exe should be deployed via a logon script or GPO, so that it runs and checks for signatures updates when the user first logs on.

-If it is not visible here, signatures will not be updated until it is run.
+- If it is not visible here, signatures will not be updated until it is run.
 You may need to investigate why the logon script or GPO is not deploying ExSync.exe to the users at logon.